the-turing-way/the-turing-way/book/website/collaboration/leadership.md

 After all, "technical skills are just one aspect of making data science research open, reproducible, inclusive and ethical for all" ([ref](https://the-turing-way.netlify.app/)).

 We hope that by discussing leadership here, we will:
-* spotlight on important points that everyone in research should know
+* Spotlight on important points that everyone in research should know
 * Inspire those who think leadership is not for them to review their assumptions (and maybe see themselves with abilities to lead a project).
 * ignite reflection and spark conversations about the leaderships we want to promote in data science, and
 * evaluate if leadership in our workplace or communities are healthy, compassionate, and inclusive, and how we can improve it.